women-who-software/returnship-everydayheroes/src/episodes/ep6/ep6.md

   her blessings.
 She hopes she can once again work in the classroom providing stability and emotional support for her students.
 episodeNumber: "6"
+slug: ep6
 vim_ep_num: "450828109"
 buz_ep_url: https://www.buzzsprout.com/1186835/5110822-episode-6-tanya-muftic.mp3
-shownotes: >-
-  In Episode #6 of Everyday Heroes: A COVID-19 Podcast, we meet Tanya Muftic, a Montessori teacher and LGBTQ activist.
-She talks about losing her job and making all students feel welcome in her classroom.
+shownotes: "In Episode #6 of Everyday Heroes: A COVID-19 Podcast, we meet Tanya Muftic, a Montessori teacher and LGBTQ activist.
+She talks about losing her job and making all students feel welcome in her classroom."
 ---
 “Memories heal the living.
 We pray for the living.”